germ-mark/distributed-mls-id/draft-xue-distributed-mls.md

 all messages and other members use the group only to receive from the designated sender.

-DiMembers: A superset of MLS participants, $U$, comprised of the owners of all Send Groups within the DMLS Session.
+DGroup: the set of communication participants, i.e., the superset of all associated Send Groups.

+DMembers: Members of the DGroup participating in the DMLS session, each as the owner of a Send Group.

 ## Protocol Overview

-Within a group U of distributed DiMember participants, we can resolve state conflict by assigning each member local state that only they control.
-In DMLS, we assign to each member ownership of an MLS group that they then operate as a Send Group.
+Within a group distributed DMember participants, we can resolve state conflict by assigning each member local state that only they control.
+In DMLS, we assign to each DMember ownership of an MLS group that they then operate as a Send Group.
-The Send Group owner can export secrets from other groups owned by DiMembers and import such secrets as added randomness into their own Send Group through use of epochal Proposal messages.
+The Send Group owner can export secrets from other groups owned by DMembers and import such secrets as added randomness into their own Send Group through use of epochal Proposal messages.
 This enables each Send Group to include entropy from other receive-only members of their Send Group, providing for both PCS and FS